Revisiting ‘Gummo’, Harmony Korine’s raw portrayal of American childhood devoid of parental oversight

 What follows is a meditative drift through the ravaged wasteland, experiencing the world through small vignettes of several one-time characters and bizarre situations.
 Exploring the creaks, aches and squeals of an otherwise silent, deceased wasteland.
 It’s a disturbed fairytale, replacing a fantasy world for magical realism, led by an impoverished boy donning pink bunny ears escorting us silently through the land.

-Gliding through the decayed back gardens, dirtied kitchens and stagnant swimming pool water, inhabitants hold a psyche reflected in the land itself; baron and morally void.
+Gliding through the decayed back gardens, dirtied kitchens and stagnant swimming pool water, inhabitants hold a psyche reflected in the land itself; barren and morally void.
 Brothers engage in a thudding fistfight, a gang of youths pathetically trash a chair and a deluded tennis player enthusiastically trains despite his obvious shortcomings.

 “My serve got faster; it increased by 8%.
 I can hit a ball 65 mph.”